Luca Caragiale: Late activity

 During the early interwar period, Luca Caragiale remained settled in Romania, and frequented its literary circles.
 He authored memoirs of his father's life, published in January 1920 by Ideea Europeană journal.
 Titled Amintiri despre Caragiale ("Memories of Caragiale"), they notably include details about Ion Luca's deep dislike for lyric poetry, as well as accounts of his aging father's leftist flirtations (from the outrage he felt at learning about the authorities' violence in quelling the 1907 peasants' revolt to his friendship with socialist activist Christian Rakovsky).
 The same year, he published with Viața Românească's sister company a translation of Knut Hamsun's novel Pan.
 His other translation work covered Edgar Allan Poe, as well as the poetry of François Villon—he was Romania's first Villon translator, seconded only in the 1930s by Horia Stamatu.

 By 1921, Luca was working to publish his new poetry as a volume, which was to be titled Jocul oglinzilor ("The Game of Mirrors").
 In late March of that year, he was one of the noted witnesses at a Romanian Academy public readings, which included the licentious poem Răsturnica (roughly, "She-tumbler"; from a răsturna, "to tumble"), written, but unsigned, by the avant-garde poet Ion Barbu.
 In May, he also appeared as a witness for the birth of Ecaterina's son, Vlad Geblescu-Caragiale.
 These were some of his final records of his activities.
 Described as a man of "sickly" constitution by literary historian Tudorel Urian, Caragiale fell ill with influenza shortly afterward, and quickly developed a form of pneumonia that caused his death in June.
 Zarifopol witnessed his "insane agony" experienced by his young friend, who "broke a bottle over his head, tore out clumps of his own hair" in an attempt to quell his pain.
-Caragiale was buried in the his family plot at Bellu cemetery.
+Caragiale was buried in his family plot at Bellu cemetery.

-Fany Gherea remarried, taking as her husband Radu Lipatti, who was a relative of pianist Dinu Lipatti; she moved to Switzerland, where she continued to play host to her Caragiale inlaws.
+Fany Gherea remarried Radu Lipatti, a relative of pianist Dinu Lipatti; she moved to Switzerland, where she continued to play host to her Caragiale inlaws.
 Luca was also survived by his sister, who, after several failed marriages, became the wife of bureaucrat Petre Logadi in or around 1933.
 Both she and her husband were arrested by the Romanian communist authorities in 1951–1952; in 1955, Luca's exiled nephew, Vlad, became an editor for the anticommunist station Radio Free Europe.
 Luca's mother Alexandrina died in 1954, and shares his grave at Bellu.

 Some interest in her son's work resurfaced in the following decades.
 In 1969, Nevinovățiile viclene was republished by the state-run publishing house for the youth, Editura Tineretului.
 His lifelong poetic contributions were collected as Jocul oglinzilor by literary historian Barbu Cioculescu, upon Ecaterina's request, and published Jocul oglinzilor (Editura Minerva, 1972).
 Ecaterina died in Bucharest in 1987.
 Her son Vlad, who was also a published novelist, died at Busset in 2006, by which time he was the last surviving of Ion Luca's descendants.